firstdraft/guides/getting-started-with-cloud-9.md

 ## Setting up the project

-You'll end up in your IDE (integrated development environment), which is like having Atom, Terminal, and GitHub all within a single Chrome tab.
+You'll end up in your IDE (integrated development environment), which is like having a text editor and a command line interface to a computer with Ruby and Rails pre-installed all within a single Chrome tab.

 Then, run the command `bin/setup` in the Terminal at the bottom of the window to get the project ready to go.